-It is the pixel size of the final digital orthoimagery being tested, not the GSD of the raw image, that is used to establish the horizontal accuracy class.
+The pixel size of the final digital orthoimagery is being tested, not the Ground Sample Distance (GSD) of the raw image, used to establish the horizontal accuracy class.

 When producing digital orthoimagery, the GSD as acquired by the sensor (and as computed at mean average terrain) should not be more than 95% of the final orthoimagery pixel size.
 In extremely steep terrain, additional consideration may need to be given to the variation of the GSD across low lying areas in order to ensure that the variation in GSD across the entire image does not significantly exceed the target pixel size.

-As long as proper low-pass filtering is performed prior to decimation, orthophotos can be down-sampled (meaning increasing the pixel size) from the raw image GSD to any ratio that is agreed upon between the data provider and the data user, such as when imagery with 15 cm GSD is used to produce orthophotos with 30 cm pixels.
+As long as proper low-pass filtering is performed prior to decimation (reduction of the sampling rate), orthophotos can be down-sampled (meaning increasing the pixel size) from the raw image GSD to any ratio that is agreed upon between the data provider and the data user, such as when imagery with 15 cm GSD is used to produce orthophotos with 30 cm pixels.

 Annex B, Data Accuracy and Quality Examples, provides horizontal accuracy examples and other quality criteria for digital orthoimagery for a range of common pixel sizes.